What is Brexit?

 - 21 February 2019 Riigikogu (Parliament of Estonia) passed the Act that regulates the conditions for residing in Estonia after Brexit for the citizens of the United Kingdom and their family members.
 Read more from the Riigikogu homepage.

-- By today, the European Union and the United Kingdom have approved a withdrawal agreement, which also stipulates the protection of the rights of EU citizens living in the United Kingdom under the conditions that have applied so far.
+- The withdrawal agreement also stipulates the protection of the rights of EU citizens living in the United Kingdom under the conditions that have applied so far.

-- The same rights remain valid until the end of the transition period (31 December 2020, with the possibility of a one-time extension) for EU citizens arriving in the United Kingdom.
+- The same rights remain valid until the end of the transition period (31 December 2020) for EU citizens arriving in the United Kingdom.

 - The United Kingdom is planning a new residence permit application process for the citizens of Estonia and other EU member states residing in the UK (the EU Settlement Scheme).
-An electronic platform will be opened for applications by 30 March 2019 and the registration deadline is 30 June 2021.
+An electronic platform was opened for applications by 30 March 2019 and the registration deadline is 30 June 2021.

 Citizens of the United Kingdom and Estonia (Social Security)

-- Upon leaving with an agreement (before 31 October 2019), a transition period will follow, lasting until 31 December 2020.
+- Upon leaving with an agreement on 31 January 2020, a transition period will follow from 1 of February 2020, lasting until 31 December 2020.
 During this time, social security is subject to the usual EU rules.

 - Until 31 December 2020, the cross-border payment of social security benefits (e.g. health insurance and sickness benefits, family benefits, pensions, unemployment benefits) will remain the same as before the withdrawal date of the UK.